 The Nurse Educator Certificate Program at the University of Detroit Mercy provides qualified nurses with the opportunity to gain specialized training in areas such as curriculum development, instructional methods, program planning and evaluation.
 Nurses working in staff development or nursing education will benefit from the knowledge and skills they will gain from the program.
-Those completing the certificate may choose to go on towards a Master's Degree in Nursing with a major in Nursing Education.

-Required Courses: 14 credits Total Cr NUR 5850 Curriculum Development in Nursing Education 3 NUR 5790 Nursing Program Planning and Evaluation 3 NUR 5780 Nursing Curriculum and Instruction in Adult Education 3 NUR 5860 Instructional Methods 3 NUR 5960 Teaching Practicum 2
+14 credits Total Cr NUR 5850 Curriculum Development in Nursing Education 3 NUR 5790 Nursing Program Planning and Evaluation 3 NUR 5780 Nursing Curriculum and Instruction in Adult Education 3 NUR 5860 Instructional Methods 3 NUR 5960 Teaching Practicum 2